 If you don’t already have one as part of your business continuity plan for small business, create a backup plan in the event that you get sick and are unable to perform your job.
 Identify and lock in a few people whom you can trust to step in for you if needed.
 (Need help finding someone?
 Try reaching out to someone in your community or a fellow creative at your local TuesdaysTogether.
 See #18 for more detail.)
 Make sure to add this into your contracts, as you want your clients to be aware of this possibility.
 And see step #3 for more details about what to include in that clause.

-With people increasing the amount of time they spend at home (known as social distancing), you’ll want to move more of your in-person meetings to video meetings.
+With people potentially spending more time at home again (known as social distancing), you’ll want to move more of your in-person meetings to video meetings.
 Make sure your phone and computer equipment are set up to work for video.
 In terms of video meeting software, FaceTime is a popular option for iPhone users, but if you need to show your screen, you can also consider Zoom or Google Hangouts.

 An important part of business preparedness in the face of coronavirus and creating a business continuity plan for small business is knowing the ins and outs of your finances.
 This will help you to understand how much business you can afford to lose each month and start making plans if needed.
 Answer the following questions to start getting a better picture of your finances.